PeteJames21/alx-backend-python/0x00-python_variable_annotations/README.md

 Write a type-annotated function `concat` that takes a string `str1` and a string `str2` as arguments and returns a concatenated string

+## 2-floor.py

+Write a type-annotated function `floor` which takes a float `n` as argument and returns the floor of the float.